asterather/Uburver/README.md

 This could be a cloud folder system and allow for upload from the phone, or other devices.
 Either way, I need to get photos, music, videos, and such onto their own storage -Q- 04/06/2021 17:00
+Having extrenal access is becoming more neccessary to test things, if I can't figure out how to enable access from outside networks on the VM, I'll have to set something up without using a VM remote access to my own computer system at home would be good enough as a start point.
+-Q- 04/09/2021 21:06 UTC